jackwadden/ANMLZoo/Levenshtein/README.md

 Automata are constructed using pattern strings.
 Each pattern string is broken up into constituent characters and emitted as a Levenshtein automaton with a given Levenshtein edit distance.

 ### **Standard Automata**
-The Levenshtein standard automata was constructed by running the leven executable on the `DNA_width20_x10.txt` input file.
-This takes each twenty character wide DNA patter strings on ten lines and converts it to ten Levenshtein automata which can recognize each of the twenty pattern strings in a given string of DNA nucleotides within Levenshtein edit distance *d*=*3*.
+The Levenshtein standard automata `leven_micron10_20x3.anml` was constructed by running the **leven** executable with the `DNA_width20_x10.txt` pattern string file and edit distance *d*=*3*.
+This takes all ten of the twenty character wide DNA pattern strings and converts them to ten Levenshtein automata.
+The resulting automata can recognize each of the twenty pattern strings in a given string of DNA nucleotides, within Levenshtein edit distance of *d*=*3*.

 ## **Inputs**
 Input streams to Levenshtein automata consist of character strings of undetermined length.
 The Levenshtein automaton will report any matches within the given edit distance in the character string.